David Cameron: Parliamentary frontbencher

-Conservative Party leadership
+Term as Leader of the Opposition (2005–2010)

-2005 leadership election
+Leadership election

 Following the Labour victory in the May 2005 general election, Michael Howard announced his resignation as leader of the Conservative Party and set a lengthy timetable for the leadership election.
 Cameron announced on 29 September 2005 that he would be a candidate.
-Parliamentary colleagues supporting him included Boris Johnson, Shadow Chancellor George Osborne, Shadow Defence Secretary and deputy leader of the party Michael Ancram, Oliver Letwin and former party leader William Hague.
+Parliamentary colleagues supporting him included Boris Johnson, shadow chancellor George Osborne, shadow defence secretary and deputy leader of the party Michael Ancram, Oliver Letwin and former party leader William Hague.
 His campaign did not gain wide support until his speech, delivered without notes, at the 2005 Conservative party conference.
-In the speech he vowed to make people "feel good about being Conservatives again" and said he wanted "to switch on a whole new generation."
+In the speech, he vowed to make people "feel good about being Conservatives again" and said he wanted "to switch on a whole new generation".
 His speech was well-received; The Daily Telegraph said speaking without notes "showed a sureness and a confidence that is greatly to his credit".

 In the first ballot of Conservative MPs on 18 October 2005, Cameron came second, with 56 votes, slightly more than expected; David Davis had fewer than predicted at 62 votes; Liam Fox came third with 42 votes; and Kenneth Clarke was eliminated with 38 votes.
 In the second ballot on 20 October 2005, Cameron came first with 90 votes; David Davis was second, with 57; and Liam Fox was eliminated with 51 votes.
 All 198 Conservative MPs voted in both ballots.

 The next stage of the election process, between Davis and Cameron, was a vote open to the entire party membership.
 Cameron was elected with more than twice as many votes as Davis and more than half of all ballots issued; Cameron won 134,446 votes on a 78% turnout, to Davis's 64,398.
 Although Davis had initially been the favourite, it was widely acknowledged that his candidacy was marred by a disappointing conference speech.
-Cameron's election as the Leader of the Conservative Party and Leader of the Opposition was announced on 6 December 2005.
-As is customary for an Opposition leader not already a member, upon election Cameron became a member of the Privy Council, being formally approved to join on 14 December 2005, and sworn of the council on 8 March 2006.
+Cameron's election as the leader of the Conservative Party and leader of the opposition was announced on 6 December 2005.
+As is customary for an opposition leader not already a member, upon election Cameron became a member of the Privy Council, being formally approved to join on 14 December 2005, and sworn of the council on 8 March 2006.